nwjs/nw.js/docs/For Users/Advanced/Protect JavaScript Source Code.md

 ### Known Issues

-The compiled code runs **slower than normal JS**: ~30% performance according to v8bench.
+Before 0.22, the compiled code runs **slower than normal JS**: ~30% performance according to v8bench.
 Other non-compiled JS source code will not be affected.
+In 0.22.0-beta1, this issue has been fixed.
+Please check our blog post: https://nwjs.io/blog/js-src-protect-perf/

 The compiled code is **not cross-platform nor compatible between versions** of NW.js.
 So you'll need to run `nwjc` for each of the platforms when you package your application.